jcs-instructor/mobtimer/backlog.md

 - [x] **Deploy to onrender so can dogfood**
 - [ ] **Recreate VSIX** - can't dogfood extension until do this
 - [ ] **Deploy** Try deploying to onrender and set new environment variable
-- [x] **Refactor Controller._roles** similar to what we did for ._participants, i.e.:
-      - Replace All: Controller._roles with Controller.frontendMobTimer.roles (and edit related code)
-- [ ] **Sync all frontendMobTimer properties**, not just those currently used
-      - Currently need to add these: participants, roles
-      - possibly do this by adding MobTimer public set state() (similar to existing get state() but with care about using setSecondsRemaining... and mobName; and what to do if secondsRemaining is passed in greater than durationMinutes)
 - [ ] **Heartbeat** to keep backend from sleeping.
 Ideas:
       - Ping every ___ sec./min.
       - Check render.com documentation for our level of subscription: